sabdulramoni2/Automate-Kubernetes-Deployment/README.md

   ![image](https://github.com/user-attachments/assets/03f071e8-f948-4cf5-92aa-cc725e36c9c8)

 - Configure ansible to connect to EKS.

+    - Use this command to generate kubeconfig file that will be provided to ansible to connect to the cluster.
      ```
           aws eks update-kubeconfig --region us-east-2 --name myapp-eks-cluster --kubeconfig /root/kubeconfig_myapp-eks-cluster
      ````